Letter 21: The Fractal Self - How Personal Patterns Shape Our World

 The Possibility

-Yes, the patterns that bind us run deep.
-But so too does the impulse toward awakening.
-As we each learn to pause, to notice, to feel, not just for ourselves, but for one another, we create the conditions for something wholly new.
+As we each learn to pause, to notice, to feel—not just for ourselves, but for one another—we create the conditions for something new to emerge.
 A fractal of consciousness echoing through families, systems, and societies.

 The future human is not someone else.